Gateway Film Center, Columbus, Ohio – Friday, October 13, 2017*

 8:37 PM – Whoever came up with the gag where Mrs. Voorhees repeatedly rams Alice’s head, Broken Matt Hardy-style, into the beach is a genius, knowing it’d be both brutal and draw the same kind of laughs routinely garnered by a Road Runner cartoon.
 The same choreographer intuited that bit could only be possibly topped by, in close succession, Pamela trying to impale Alice with a broken canoe oar (oh, if she’d been able to stick the landing), and, finally, the unequivocal greatest decapitation in movie history.

 8:38 PM – Widespread, extended laughter, and a healthy smattering of applause, as mousy Alice – terrific person, blossoming wallflower, and the human definition of “runs like a girl” – dramatically beheads the Crystal Lake PTA Mom of the Year with a single, wild swing of a rusty machete.
-And that’s before “Mrs. Voorhees’” disembodied, hairy, stand-in man-knuckles arise and begin grasping at the air her head used to occupy.
+And that’s before the disembodied, hairy, stand-in man-knuckles of Tom Savini’s effects assistant arise in her stead and begin grasping at the air her head used to occupy.
 What, does this somehow strain credibility?

 8:38:30 PM – Mrs. Voorhees’ disembodied left hand was wearing a man’s class ring I only just now noticed?
-In an unreleased deleted scene that serves as an elegy, the camera rack pans to a nearby tree, into which has been carved “Pammy + Elias 4EVER”.
+In an unreleased deleted scene that serves as an elegy, I imagine the camera rack-panning to a nearby tree, into which has been carved “Pammy + Elias 4EVER”.

 8:39 PM – Alice, victorious, pushes a canoe out into the lake and hops in, only to discover it’s missing its oars and she’ll need to doggy paddle.
 Seriously, chuckling audience members, lay off the girl.
 She’s had a busy day.

-8:40:30 PM – Also, that bisected widescreen shot of Alice’s canoe drifting against the forest backdrop, with a mirror image of the entire composition reflected in the water beneath her, was, and is, pretty damned stunning.
+8:40:30 PM – Also, that bisected widescreen shot of Alice’s canoe drifting on the lake against the forest backdrop, with a mirror image of the entire composition reflected in the water beneath her, was, and is, pretty damned stunning.

 8:41 PM – Surprise!